Teacher Training Course

 Who has trained as an Alexander Teacher at ATCA?

-People from a wide variety of backgrounds including professionals in music, dance, theatre, psychology, writers, school teachers, IT people, etc. (See gallery, and our graduates).
+People from a wide variety of backgrounds including professionals in music, dance, theatre, psychology, writers, school teachers, IT people, etc. (See gallery, teaching team and testimonials).

 In addition to the training program Paul and Tessa also arrange courses and introductory evenings throughout the year for the general public and groups with specific interests.